mmbman/Katagiri/jewel-mirror-awareness.md

 To take care of your life is to burn your life’s energies, wherever you may go.
 In the realm of science, in the realm of literature, sports, whatever; every moment you have to burn your life’s energies.
 And when you do that you are doing something that is completely beyond our ability to describe in language.

-We use the technical term “dharma” to describe this energy, this perfect harmony, but no matter how you explain something technically you will always fail.
+We use the technical term *dharma* to describe this energy, this perfect harmony, but no matter how you explain something technically you will always fail.
 Because theory is exactly practice.
 They are not separate.
 And practice is exactly theory.
 So if you don’t study, your head becomes very soft.
 And you just do what you like, become like an animal, or a bird.
 But that practice doesn’t last very long for human beings.
 So practice must be exactly one with theory.

 ---